 you soared.
 Now, go change the world.

 Here is the annual A to Z list of acceptances this year!

-Babson College, Brandeis University, Bradley University, Boston College, Boston University
+Bard College, Brandeis University, Bradley University, Boston College, Boston University,

 Dennison University, Denver University, DePaul University, Drake University

-Lake Forest College, Lehigh University, Loyola University Chicago, Loyola Marymount University
+Lake Forest College, Lehigh University, List College/JTS, Loyola University Chicago, Loyola Marymount University

-Macalester College, Marquette University, McGill University, Miami University of Ohio, Michigan State
+Macalester College, McGill University, Miami University of Ohio, Michigan State University